shopware5/devdocs/source/enterprise/tech-guide/shopware-server-configuration-guide.md

 indexed: false
 ---

-This guide will describe dependencies the Enterprise Dashboard has on it's connected servers.
+This guide describes how you need to configure your Shopware servers in order to be compatible with the Enterprise Dashboard.
 <div class="toc-list"></div>

 ## System Requirements

 The following system libraries/application are required to install and run Shopware through the Enterprise Dashboard.

-##### Viable Shopware Host
+##### Shopware Host

 The basic requirements are the same as for Shopware itself.
 [Please review this guide for details.](https://developers.shopware.com/sysadmins-guide/system-requirements)

 ##### RAM / Memory

-Make shure the server has enough Memory for deployment tasks like `mysqldump` and `unzip`.
+Make sure the server has enough memory for deployment tasks like `mysqldump` and `unzip`.
 It is therefore recommended to set an appropriate SWAP size.

 ##### Ansible Node Setup

-The enterprise Dashboard uses [Ansible](http://www.ansible.org) for it's client communication.
+The Enterprise Dashboard uses [Ansible](http://www.ansible.org) for it's client communication.
 Although Ansible's logic is mostly executed on it's host, there are a few required packages that must be met

 * Python 2.*, with python-simplejson - [docs](http://docs.ansible.com/ansible/intro_installation.html#managed-node-requirements)
 * Mysql Tools, `mysql` and `mysqldump`, as well as `MySQLdb` - [docs](http://docs.ansible.com/ansible/mysql_db_module.html#requirements-on-host-that-executes-module)